LizeeRaphael/siwes-app-v1/README.md

 Easy-to-Use Interface: User-friendly design for students to quickly update their information.

-Getting Started
-To use the app locally, download the project files and place them in your PHP server’s directory (e.g., XAMPP's htdocs).

-Prerequisites
-PHP server (e.g., XAMPP)

-MySQL database for storing data

-License
-This project is licensed under the MIT License.

 **Status**
 The app is still being worked on, and features may change.